HUMERUS ANATOMY

 • Articulates with the glenoid cavity of the scapula

-• Forms the ball-and-socket shoulder joint, enabling a wide range of motion
+• Forms your ball-and-socket shoulder joint, enabling a wide range of motion

 Anatomical Neck